paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 **(t)** “Supplemental nutrition assistance program” means the program operated pursuant to this chapter.

 **(u)** “Thrifty food plan” means the diet required to feed a family of four persons consisting of a man and a woman twenty through fifty, a child six through eight, and a child nine through eleven years of age, determined in accordance with the Secretary’s calculations.
+By 2022 and at 5-year intervals thereafter, the Secretary shall re-evaluate and publish the market baskets of the thrifty food plan based on current food prices, food composition data, consumption patterns, and dietary guidance.
 The cost of such diet shall be the basis for uniform allotments for all households regardless of their actual composition, except that the Secretary shall—

 (1) make household-size adjustments (based on the unrounded cost of such diet) taking into account economies of scale;